influxdata/docs-v2/content/influxdb/cloud-iox/sql/sql-profiling-tools.md

 weight: 185
 ---

-SQL query profiling tools tell you where SQL allocates time in your query and why.
+SQL query profiling tools show you where SQL allocates time in your query and why.

  - The `EXPLAIN` command shows the execution plan of a SQL statement.
  - The `EXPLAIN VERBOSE` command provides a more verbose execution plan of a statement.